KasparEtter/ef1p/pages/email/email.md

 Challenges
 </summary>

-Spamming is an economic activity and economic activities are worthwhile only if the benefits are higher than the costs.
+Spamming is an economic activity, and economic activities are worthwhile only if the benefits are higher than the costs.
 The reason why there is so much spam is because the [marginal cost](https://en.wikipedia.org/wiki/Marginal_cost) of sending an email is almost zero.
 If we increase the cost of sending emails by just a little bit, most spammers would go out of business.